chilts/awssum/README.md

 Of course, you can just clone this, and manually point at the library itself, but I really recommend using [npm][]!

-A web API interface library for Node.js.
-Does Amazon (EC2, S3, SimpleDB, SQS, SNS, SES, Route53), RackspaceCloud (Servers, Files, DNS), Flickr, PayPal, Xero and others.

-What Services does 'node-awssum' talk to?
+What services does 'node-awssum' talk to?
 -----------------------------------------

 Currently this library can talk to: